If you’re hitting the road as a traveling nurse, you have a million and one things on your mind.

 These agencies may also be able to assist by:

-- Renting a furniture package,
+• Renting a furniture package

-- Paying your utilities, or even
+• Paying your utilities; or

-- Helping you acquire necessary housewares, such as dishes and linens.
+• Helping you acquire necessary housewares, such as dishes and linens

 If you are a first-time travel nurse, you may want to consider going with agency-placed nurse housing for your first travel nursing assignment.

+Allowing the agency to secure your housing on your first go-around will give you one less thing to think about as you adjust to your new lifestyle.
 Once you are in the swing of travel nursing, you will have a better idea of exactly what you are looking for when it comes to travel nurse lodging.

 Nurse Housing Option #3: Temporary Furnished Housing: Travel Nurse